bogdanrbucur/playwright-PAL-logbook-loading/readme.md

   run `npm i` in the script folder

-- Rename .`env.example` to `.env` and update PAL URL, test user and password.
+- Rename `.env.example` to `.env` and update PAL URL, test user and password.
 Make sure user has access to Voyage module
-- run `npx playwright test --headed` to run all tests in /tests
+- run `npx playwright test --headed` to run all tests in /tests.
+Exclude `--headed` to run headless